project-alice-assistant/docs/docs/skill-development/logging.md

 self.logFatal
 ```

-`logFatal` has the same outcome as `logCritical`, but indicates, that Alice will exit afterwards.
-This is why in skills you
-should only use `logCritical` even though they do the same.
+`logFatal` is an unrecoverable error that forces Alice to shut down.
+It is not recommended to use in skills!